openreplay/documentation/content/tutorials/axios.md

 ## Do you have questions?

-If you have any issues setting up the tracker on your Remix-based project, please reach out to us on our [Slack community](https://slack.openreplay.com/) and ask our devs directly!
+If you have any issues setting up the Axios plugin on your project, please reach out to us on our [Slack community](https://slack.openreplay.com/) and ask our devs directly!